MSallermann/Figure_Dispatcher/README.md

 The modules to create the dependencies/figure are completely standard python modules.

 ## Passing information from `descriptor.yaml` to python files
 However, one thing should be mentionend: `fig_dispatcher.py` will define module level variables for any dictionary key associated with the dependecies.
-The dictionary key `key` will be translated to a module level variable `__SOME_KEY__` (all uppercase and with double underscored in the front and back).
+The dictionary key `key` will be translated to a module level variable `SOME_KEY_` (all uppercase and with an underscore added at the back).
 This makes it possible to pass arbitrary information from `descriptor.yaml` to the python scripts.

 __Note:__